achalkmr01/Curriculum_Vitae/README.md

     • Deployment of applications on AWS Servers

-Project Name
+Project Name        **YourDost**
-Your Dost --

 Project Description

 Client is making professional counselling affordable .that are three step Understanding Counselling,Session duration,Outcomes from Counselling.
 Mostly he has given four types of appointment 1.
 Chat Appointment 2.video appointment 3. voice appointment 4.Face2Face Appointment.
 He has also worked with the mental health wellness of different client employees.

-Duration
-From: May 2022
-To: till Now
+Duration    From: May 2022          To: till Now Languages   PYTHON
-Languages
 Cloud :-    Mandrillapp,AWS ,
 Database :- Php MySQL,Firebase
-Role
-QA Engineer
+Role        QA Engineer

 Responsibilities

     • Creating Test Cases according to the Business Requirements covering all possible scenarios
     • Responsible for performing API Testing using Postman Tool.
     • Preparing Functional Test Plan, Test Scenarios, Test Case and Test data.